🔴 Brian Stelter's Delusional Response to the Charlotte Stabbing is Everything Wrong With Media 2025-09-09 18:07

 It would not be a thing.

-This this is in an I'm not saying that every person involved with these decisions are women.
+This is, and I'm not saying that every person involved with these decisions are women.

-What I'm saying is as a voting block, it is the only group of people big enough to introduce and to propel forward the corrosive leftist policies that yes, eventually, of course, Hurt women, as you see in this stabbing in Charlotte.
+What I'm saying is as a voting bloc, it is the only group of people big enough to introduce and to propel forward the corrosive leftist policies that, yes, eventually, of course, hurt women, as you see in this stabbing in Charlotte.

 And so the thing that offends women the most, the thing that both conservative and feminist, I'm about to say, the thing that offends them most is also what would protect women the most, both from crime, both from radical LGBTQ AIP policies, from the vultures who seek to put us in a socialist utopia.

-And what women need most, when you talk about I want strong male leadership.
+And what women need most, when you talk about, I want strong male leadership, do you really?

 What's most important is that men protect women from themselves.